thegenius/taitan-orm/README.md

 * you can run the crud example in examples/crud directory.

 # Usage
-1. Compile Time Generation
+## Compile Time Generation
-when we derive(Schema), taitan-orm will generate helper struct for you.
+When we derive(Schema), Taitan-ORM will generate helper struct for you.

 ```rust
 #[derive(Schema, Clone, Debug)]